Accenture/openathon-2019-angular/boring-theory-1/README.md

 > [See npm trends](https://www.npmtrends.com/react-vs-@angular/core-vs-vue) for more information.

 <br/>
-Have a look to the main actors in Frontend history and when they appeared.
+Have a look at the main actors in Frontend history and when they appeared.

 <p align="center">
     <img src="./resources/jshistory.png" width="720">